gsscoder/gsscoder.github.io/_posts/2020-06-03-three-ways-to-azure-rm.md

 ---
 layout: post
-title: "Three ways to Azure ARM"
+title: "Three ways to Azure RM"
 tags: [Azure, ARM, PowerShell]
 ---

 In latest months I switched from developing applications to designing their build infrastructure on Microsoft [Azure](https://azure.microsoft.com/en-us/).
 It was quite challenging at the beginning, but it's a very interesting and rewarding field.

-The process of provisioning resources on Azure is called **ARM** and can be completely automated.
+The process of provisioning resources on Azure is handled by **ARM** (Azure Resource Manager) and can be completely automated.

 Despite I'm still learning everyday about this wide and fascinating environment, there's a couple of interesting things I'd like to share.